Neural nets with basis decomposition layers

 3 Continuous basis functions

-Convnet require a complete rasterized grid, but often signels are not observed on a regular grid.
+Convnet requires a complete rasterised grid, but often signals are not observed on a regular grid.
 This is precisely the problem of signal sampling.
-With basis functions of continuous support and a few assumptions it is tempting to imagine we can get neural networks which operate in a continuous space..
-Can I uses continuous bases in the computation of a neural net?
+With basis functions of continuous support and a few assumptions, it is tempting to imagine we can get neural networks which operate in a continuous space.
+Can I use continuous bases in the computation of a neural net?
 If so, this could be useful in things like learning PDEs.
 The virtue of these things is that they do not depend (much?) upon the scale of some grid.
 Possibly this naturally leads to us being able to sample the problem very sparsely.
 It also might allow us to interpolate sparse solutions.
 In addition, analytic basis functions are easy to differentiate; we can use autodiff to find their local spatial gradients, even deep ones.

 Specifically, I would like to do Bayesian inference which looks extremely hard through an implicit net, but only very hard through a basis decomposition.